 Azealia Banks Blasts ‘Typical Bronx Rat’ Cardi B: She Uses A Ghostwriter

 Woah!
 Azealia Banks continued her feud with Cardi B by calling the rapper out on Apr.
-4 after she liked a twitter comment that totally dissed her.
+4 after she liked a Twitter comment that totally dissed her.
 See the wild message here!

 The feud continues!
 Azealis Banks, 26, took to Instagram on Apr.
 4 to post a shocking message about Cardi B, 25, in response to Cardi liking a fan’s tweet that basically said Azealia wasn’t the “it girl” in hip hop.
 Ouch!
 “Azealia Banks has no room or validity to be talking about anyone being or not being the ‘it girl’ of hip-hop when she’s not even on anyone’s radar,” the harsh tweet read.
 The tweet is referring to times Azealia spoke out about her tough opinion on Cardi, including an interview in which she said she doesn’t think Cardi’s “that girl.”
 It didn’t take long for Azealia to call our Cardi liking the diss and she slammed her hard for it.
-After taking a screenshot of the tweet and posting it to Instagram, Azealia wrote her a wild commentm which was captured by The Shade Room.
+After taking a screenshot of the tweet and posting it to Instagram, Azealia wrote her a wild comment which was captured by The Shade Room.

 “How many times I mention this b***h directly and she still won’t say anything DIRECTLY.
 Scary a**, ghost written, sucking and getting knocked up for leftover migos raps.
 This girl is too audobon Avenue.
 For her own good.
 Typical Bronx rat behavior.
 SIS REALLY GOT PREGNANT FOR MIGOS LEFTOVERS IM CRYINGGG LMFAOOOOOOO. b***h is in the sunken place for real for real,” her caption read.
 Eek!
 It seems Azealia is really trying to egg Cardi on!
 Although Cardi has not commented on the post, it looks like Azealia may have deleted it.
 Hmm…Having second thoughts?
 Maybe she just doesn’t want to add fuel to their already fiery feud!